mieky/jestas/README.md

 ## Usage

-Put a configuration file in place, and run:
+Put a configuration file in place, and run `jestas`.

-`jestas [fuzzy search terms]`

-You can provide an optional fuzzy search terms to filter the results.
+You can provide fuzzy search terms to filter the results, for example:

+`jestas node win`

+This only would list builds whose name include the words "node" and "win", in that order.
+It might match *nodejs-v0.10-windows* and *nodejs-v0.12-windows*, but not *nodejs-v0.10-osx*.

 ## Configuration